AdityaSurve96/Metric_Mode_Group_J/README.md

 #Project Structure
 The main folder is called Project, which contains five folders:
- *CommonCollections.
- *CommonLang.
- *CommonMath.
+* CommonCollections.
+* CommonLang.
+* CommonMath.
- *Common Configuration.
+* Common Configuration.
- *CommonDigester.
- *ScriptToExtractDataFromPitestFile
+* CommonDigester.
+* ScriptToExtractDataFromPitestFile

+ScriptToExtractDataFromPitestFile contains the script to extract the data.
- Except *ScripttoExtractDataFromPitestFile, each of the five folders is named after the respective project.
+Except 'ScripttoExtractDataFromPitestFile', each of the five folders is named after the respective project.
 Each of these folders conatin the following:
-    *the pom files for the five different versions of each project.
+* the pom files for the five different versions of each project.
-    *Folders named 'Metric 1,2,4', Metric3, Metric5, Metric6 containing the results for the respective metric.
+* Folders named 'Metric 1,2,4', Metric3, Metric5, Metric6 containing the results for the respective metric.
-    *Folder Correlation which contains the correlation data and the correlation coefficients in seperate .csv files.
+* Folder Correlation, which contains the correlation data and the correlation coefficients in seperate .csv files as well as the .csv files extracted from the Pit and Jacoco.